-The CITES Trade Database is a unique and valuable resource to assist Parties in the regulation, management and review of international trade in CITES-listed plants and animals.45 However, the use of CITES data to identify problems with implementation of the Convention can be complicated by the non-submission or late submission of CITES annual reports by Parties.
+The CITES Trade Database is a unique and valuable resource to assist Parties in the regulation, management and review of international trade in CITES-listed plants and animals.46 However, the use of CITES data to identify problems with implementation of the Convention can be complicated by the non-submission or late submission of CITES annual reports by Parties.
 Submission rates are variable - with many Parties continuing to submit reports after the deadline.
-In addition. the official annual report submission deadline may be 18 months after the trade takes place, by which time it may be difficult to implement action, even if potential difficulties with implementation of the Convention are identified.
+In official addition. the annual submission deadline may be 18 months after the trade takes place, by which time it may be difficult to implement action, even if potential difficulties with implementation of the Convention are identified.